 Does pressure washing damage bricks?

 Generally, you do not damage bricks with a pressure washer if you limit the pressure.
-Ensure that the output pressure is not larger than 1500 psi.
+Ensure that the output pressure is not more enormous than 1500 psi.
 Also, check the mortar between the bricks for any damage.
-Look for old mortar that is falling apart and needs repairing
+Look for old mortar that is falling apart and needs repairing.

 How do you pressure wash bricks?